vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/config/readme.md

 - Type: `string[] | false`
 - Default: `['Author', 'Visitor', 'Time', 'Category', 'Tag', 'ReadTime']`

-Article information should be filled in with an array, and the order of the array is the order in which the items are displayed.
+The order of the items decides the display order .
 Fill in `false` to disable it.

-The items that can be filled are as follows:
+Available items:

 - `'Author'`: Author
 - `'Time'`: Writing Date